digital-land-attic/project/projects/site-allocations/index.md

     data provider and maintainer: local planning authorities
 ---

-We are collecting and publishing data on planning policies and decisions.
-One dataset that we’re currently working on is site allocations.
+We collect and publish data on planning policies and decisions.
+One dataset we want to explore is site allocations.

 Sites allocations show areas that are given a specific purpose, such as housing, retail or open space, in a local planning authority’s local plan.